Symptoms of Childhood Leukemia

 - Blood tests to measure the number of blood cells and see how they appear

 Bone marrow aspiration and biopsy, usually taken from the pelvic bone, to confirm a diagnosis of leukemia

 Lumbar puncture, or spinal tap, to check for spread of leukemia cells in the fluid that bathes the brain and spinal cord

 A pathologist examines cells from the blood tests under a microscope.
 This specialist also checks bone marrow samples for the number of blood-forming cells and fat cells.

 Other tests may be done to help determine which type of leukemia your child may have.
 These tests also help the doctors know how likely the leukemia is to respond to treatment.

 Certain tests may be repeated later to see how your child responds to treatment.

 Treatments for Childhood Leukemia

-Have a "heart-to-heart" talk with your child's doctor and other members of the cancer care team about the best options for your child.
+Have an honest talk with your child's doctor and other members of the cancer care team about the best options for your child.
 Treatment depends mainly upon the type of leukemia as well as other factors.